WILNZ Awards

 Innovation & Excellence Award

+- 2024 The Impact Lab, University of Waikato.
 Team members included: Gail Hutcheson, Lee Martin, Natasha Miller, Sandy Muller & Karsten Zegwaard

 Collaboration Award